 Consumer behavior theory, including the introduction of behavioral models to investigate the consumer psychology.
 Application of consumer behavior principles to customer satisfaction, market planning, and merchandise mix decisions.
-Ethical, 618
+Ethical, diversity, and international issues are also explored.

 International Marketing

 Addresses global issues challenging today's international marketer.
 Discusses the various strategic, tactical, and operational components of the international marketing function.
 Explores in detail the practical aspects of international marketing such as exports and imports, international marketing research, and the development of a comprehensive marketing plan.